xamdp/wosin1kloc/README.md

 Yet another repository for learning C, RISC-V and operating systems in general.
 This repository will serve as my learning progress.

+## TO DO:
+- re-implement memcpy, memset, and strcmp, printf ~ libc-impl
+- implement strcpy_s ~ testing
+- create tests for re-implemented functions

 ## My plan for this repo and my learning journey